brandur/org/drafts/small-data.md

 ## Scability: A Blessing and a Curse (#scalability)

+Being able to scale to infinity is a powerful tool, but one which is ripe for abuse.
+It's easy to lead yourself to believe that it'll be useful to have hot access to some particularly volumous data set.
+When you realize later that maybe that's not the case, it can often be less effort to just add more nodes to continue scaling the storage systems rather than just fix the problem.

 In the example above, out of roughly 700 GB that were pruned from the database, about 615 GB of it was a vast collection of tuples that we called "events", they represented a change that had occurred in some kind of domain object and